SPECIAL COVERED HOPPERS

 BLMA Models produced an N-scale model of the Dry-Flo hopper, which is now offered by Atlas.
 Tangent Scale Models produced the Dry-Flo in HO scale, and their website contains detailed information on them.
 The chart below is a comprehensive listing of Dry-Flo hoppers for those who’d like to decal their own or lobby Atlas for their next run.

 In 1964, the New York Central received a lot of 25 cylindrical pressure differential covered hoppers for hauling cement from American Car & Foundry.
 The cars were successful and two more lots were delivered in 1965 and 1966 for a total fleet of 220 cars.
-The cars remained in service with Conrail until the early nineties, when the cars were sold to Merchant’s Despatch and a few other private owners.
-A few cars were transferred to non-revenue service as scale test cars as early as 1969, lasting well into the 2010’s.
-The Conrail Historical Society now owns the sole surviving car, numbered 80019.
+The initial lot featured fourteen vertical ribs along the bottom of the car, but this was replaced by two large square horizontal ribs on the subsequent lots.
+New York Central marketed this service as “Flexi-Flo”, and the cars remained in service with Conrail until the early nineties, when they were sold to Merchant’s Despatch as well as other private owners.
+A few cars ended up in non-revenue service as scale test cars as early as 1969, lasting well into the 2010’s.
+The Conrail Historical Society now owns the sole surviving car, former scale test car number 80019.